Eric Cumberbatch: Professional career

 Cumberbatch attended the 2025 CFL Combine, and had the best broad jump with a jump of eleven feet and two-and-three-eights inches.
 On April 29, 2025, he was selected by the Ottawa Redblacks in the fifth round, with the 42nd overall pick, of the 2025 CFL draft.
 He attended rookie minicamp on a tryout basis with New Orleans Saints in May 2025 but was not signed.
 He then officially signed with the Redblacks on May 11, 2025.
 He was moved to the practice roster on July 19, and promoted back to the active roster on August 18, 2025.
+He played in 11 regular season games where he had one defensive tackle and one special teams tackle.

+Cumberbatch started the 2026 season on the practice roster.
+After one game, he was released on June 15, 2026.
+Cumberbatch was re-signed on July 7.